-Five contributors to the 2023 anthology, ENTERTAINMENT TO DIE FOR, will talk about their work: Nancy Cole Silverman, Kim Keeline, Avril Adams, Laurie Fagan and Lisa Morton, with Nancy moderating.
+On April 2, 2023, five contributors to the 2023 anthology, ENTERTAINMENT TO DIE FOR, talked about their work: Nancy Cole Silverman, Kim Keeline, Avril Adams, Laurie Fagan and Lisa Morton, with Nancy moderating.

 After twenty-five years in NewsTalk radio, Nancy Cole Silverman retired to write fiction.
 Her Carol Childs Mysteries features a single mom whose day job as a reporter at an LA radio station often leads to long nights solving crimes.
 Her Misty Dawn series is centered on an aging Hollywood Psychic to the Stars, who supplements her day-to-day activities as a consultant to LAPD.
 Silverman’s newest work, The Navigator’s Daughter, was inspired by her father’s experiences as a WW2 navigator/bombardier.